clij/clij-docs/faq.md

 Yes.
 CLIJ brings OpenCL-kernel caching and the possibility of image/pixel-type-independent OpenCL.
 These benefits come with performance loss.
 Calling an OpenCL kernel via ClearCL directly may be about a millisecond faster than calling it via CLIJ.
 Example code demonstrating this is available here: https://github.com/clij/clij-benchmarking/blob/master/src/main/java/net/haesleinhuepf/clij/benchmark/clearclclijcomparison/ClearCLVersusCLIJComparison.java

+## The CLIJ Java API offers methods for processing ClearCLBuffers and ClearCLImages.
+What's the difference?
+Images and buffers are defined in the OpenCL standard.
+We tried to have as many operations as possible compatible to both, images and buffers.
+Differences are:
+* When applying affine transforms and warping to images, linear interpolation is used.
+When using buffers, the nearest neighbor pixel delivers the resulting intensity.
+* Images are not generally supported by GPU devices runnning OpenCL 1.1.
+We recommend using buffers in general for maximum device compatibility.

 [Back to CLIJ documentation](https://clij.github.io/)